StanislasRigal/bird_butterfly_scenario/README.md

 ## Prerequisites

 The R scripts have been implemented on R version 4.4.3.
-All the required R packages with their version are listed in "packages.R".
+All the required R packages with their version are listed in "packages_publi.R".

 ## Contents